Opportunities for Organizations

 Non-profit organizations may have service-learning projects for students such as working with children on special projects at the Boys & Girls Club.
 Businesses may offer internships for students in a major that relates to their business such as management majors working in human resource management departments or chemistry majors working in manufacturing company laboratories.
 Companies may also consider offering employment through the MTSU cooperative education office.

 3. How do I get involved?

 Many faculty are already completing service-learning projects in their classes, and many academic departments already offer internships.
 The MTSU career services office currently offers work opportunities for students.
-You may want to contact Carol Swayze for assistance in locating the appropriate office for discussion of EXL opportunities.
+Contact Carol Swayze at firstname.lastname@example.org or email@example.com. for assistance in locating the appropriate office for discussion of EXL opportunities.